Available on Trinity River Campus East Only

 Come to an information session about our program.

-The Respiratory Care Program is a selective admission, two-year Associate of Applied Science degree program accredited
+Respiratory Care is a selective admission, 2-year Associate of Applied Science degree program.

 Role of the Respiratory Therapist

 Under supervision of a physician, the therapist:

 - Performs diagnostic tests, pulmonary rehabilitation and patient education

 - Plays a major role in the treatment of critically ill patients

 The Respiratory Care Program prepares graduates to be successful, confident and competent professional therapists who provide excellent patient care.